 QoS for Applications and Online Gaming

-- To create a QoS policy for applications and online games: - 1.
-In the QoS Setup screen, select the Turn Internet Access QoS On check box.
+- > To create a QoS policy for applications and online games: - 1.
+In the QoS Setup screen, select the Turn Internet Access QoS On check box. - 2.
+Click the Setup QoS Rule button to see the QoS Priority Rule list.